 How about a little something not COVID-19?
-Coffee is by far, and away one of our most popular beverages, an estimated 400 billion cups are poured annually.
-Despite the number of Starbucks and McCoffee's, the US doesn't even break the top ten consuming countries.
-While you sit and drink that cup of Java or Mocha, let's take a look at coffee's history.
+Coffee is, far and away, one of our most popular beverages, with an estimated 400 billion cups poured annually in the U.S. Despite that figure, powered by Starbucks, McDonald's and other big brands, we aren't even in the Top 10 consuming countries.
+So while sipping that cup of java or mocha, let's take a look at the history of coffee.

 The Good Bean

 The herdsmen noted that sheep eating the berries of the bush were perkier.
 When he ate them, he too perked up in a talkative, social kind of way.
 Or you might believe that the same berries sustained an outcast cleric after he roasted them and infused them in hot water.
 In either case, the berries, which are today’s coffee, were found in Yemen.

 Coffee had found a niche, the lift was medicinal, and it provided a way to be more attentive to one’s prayers, especially in a land where alcohol, another drug that changed our cognition, was prohibited.
 Some might say that coffee provided the whirl for the Sufi Dervishes.
 Its use was spread about the general area of Arabia or the Levant by the religious pilgrims as they traveled to Mecca.
 Over time its use as an adjunctive aid to prayer was transformed as an aid to hospitality.
 The social enhancement afforded by coffee found a home in the world of traders; after all, it heightened attention to business, not dulling the senses like alcohol.
 Coffee became a ritual of negotiations.